In This Article

 What is Data Classification?
 Definition, Levels & Examples

-Data classification is the process of categorizing data based on its confidentiality in order to determine the level of access that should be granted to it and the level of protection it requires against unauthorized access or disclosure.
+Data classification is the process of categorizing data based on its confidentiality to determine the level of access that should be granted to it and the level of protection it requires against unauthorized access or disclosure.
 The classification of data can be based on factors such as the type of data, its value, the level of risk of its exposure, and any applicable regulatory requirements.
 The purpose of data classification is to provide a framework for data management and security that enables organizations to identify and protect their most valuable and sensitive data assets.

 Data Classification Reasons and Benefits

-There are many reasons/benefits why organizations choose to classify their data, which are as follows;
+There are many reasons/benefits why organizations choose to classify their data, which are as follows:

 • Data classification helps ensure sensitive information is properly protected